pjferguson/DevSecOps-Netflix-Clone/README.md

-# DevSecOps with - Terraform, Python, and Bash
+## DevSecOps with - Terraform, and Jenkins